jsiegenthaler/homebridge-eosstb/README.md

 # homebridge-eosstb

-`homebridge-eosstb` is a Homebridge plugin allowing you to control your EOS Settop box (CH: UPC TV Box; NL:Mediabox Next (4K); BE:TV-Box; AT:Entertain Box 4K) and connected HDMI-CEC controllable devices with Apple HomeKit using the Home app and the Apple TV Remote in the Control Center.
+`homebridge-eosstb` is a Homebridge plugin allowing you to control your EOS Settop box (CH: UPC TV Box; NL: Mediabox Next (4K); BE: TV-Box; AT: Entertain Box 4K) and connected HDMI-CEC controllable devices with Apple HomeKit using the Home app and the Apple TV Remote in the Control Center.

 This plugin displays your EOS Settop Box as a TV Accessory with Power, Input & Remote Control capabilities in your iOS device (iPhone, iPad).